Matarife: Season 2 - The Slaughter Lord

-The second season had production problems because, according to his creator, the right-wing Colombian government lead by Iván Duque sought to censor the series in Colombia through lawsuits; As a consequence, Daniel Mendoza decided to move to Europe and broadcast the series from France to avoid any type of censorship under the Colombian jurisdiction.
+The second season had production problems because, according to his creator, the right-wing Colombian government led by Iván Duque sought to censor the series in Colombia through lawsuits; As a consequence, Daniel Mendoza decided to move to Europe and broadcast the series from France to avoid any type of censorship under the Colombian jurisdiction.
 The second season was broadcast on July 20, 2021.